-Before we try to answer the question Is there life after death, I would like to begin my article by saying that I’m not a religious person.
+Before we try to explore the possibility of life after death, I would like to begin my article by saying that I’m not a religious person.
 At the same time, I believe that our existence is not a barely physical one.
 There is much more to life than just the chemical and biological processes that take place in our physical bodies.
 And yes, I tend to think that our existence doesn’t end with our physical death.

 Undoubtedly, it is disappointing to think that after death, we just cease to exist.
 Everything that makes us who we are – our thoughts, experiences, perceptions and memories – simply disappears.